-If you were an international young-adult student learning English in Australia, which teacher would you prefer?
-In this post, I will explore some of the reasons why Mia’s connection with professional learning networks (PLNs) makes her the most valuable type of teacher for young people.
+If you were an international young-adult student learning English in Australia, which teacher would you prefer: one who recycles the same lessons again and again or one who integrates popular culture into their lessons?
+In this post, I will investigate whether teachers who engage with professional learning networks (PLNs) provide more relevant learning experiences for young people.

 Popular culture affects many aspects of our lives.
 It encompasses the things that people commonly choose to do as well as the things they interact with (Takacs, 2015).
-It is entwined in social media because social media gives an ever-changing set of platforms through which popular culture can be reflected.
+It is entwined in social media, an ever-changing set of platforms through which popular culture can be reflected.
 In some ways, social media is popular culture (at least for now) because social media is a thing that many people are interested in.
 Popular culture existed before electronic social media and is likely to continue once social media in its current form evolves into whatever comes next.

 Teachers can strengthen their knowledge and understanding of popular culture by interacting with PLNs.
-This is important for teachers because to ignore popular culture is to ignore the world as it exists today.
-If teachers wish to prepare students for the real world, they should have an understanding of what that real-world actually is and how it will continue to change.
-A PLN is a network that helps its members to learn casually by connecting them with each other and useful assets (Oddone, Hughes, & Lupton, 2019) and can contain a number of different strands, for example, face-to-face interactions and online ones.
+These are networks that help members to learn by connecting them with each other and useful assets (Oddone, Hughes, & Lupton, 2019).
+Networks can contain several different strands, for example, face-to-face interactions and online ones.
 In this previous post, I described how interacting with my own PLN helped me to feel more connected to people in my profession in terms of finding resources and professional development.
-Now, I would like to examine how PLNs can help teachers to stay up to date with popular culture.
+PLNs can also help teachers to stay up to date with popular culture.

-According to Oddone et al. (2019), social technology can be an important element of a PLN because it is perceived by some educators as a means of interacting with popular culture and its commentators.
-It is quite likely that teachers will interact in their PLN via platforms such as Twitter and Facebook and therefore be exposed to discussions around popular culture.
-Of course, conversations can also take place physically when teachers interact in the staffroom.
+According to Oddone et al. (2019), social technology can be an important element of a PLN because it can facilitate interaction with popular culture and its commentators.
+Teachers often interact in PLNs via platforms such as Twitter and Facebook and so might be exposed to news and discussions related to popular culture.
+These types of conversations can also take place physically when teachers interact in the staffroom.

-Teachers should develop their PLNs because connection with peers can be beneficial for mental health.
+Another benefit of interacting with a PLN is the positive effect interaction with peers can have on mental health.
 Teachers often experience feelings of isolation and uncertainty.
 A perceived lack of support from peers and leaders is one of the key reasons for teacher attrition (Suriano, Ohlson, Norton, & Durham, 2018).
-Similarly, international students often feel isolated and are vulnerable to degrading mental health (Taliaferro, Muehlenkamp, & Jeevanba, 2019).
+Similarly, international students often feel isolated and are vulnerable to deteriorating mental health (Taliaferro, Muehlenkamp, & Jeevanba, 2019).
 However, connecting with others is not enough on its own.
 For people to really thrive, they must feel they belong to a group.
-According to Glass and Westmont (2014), being part of events, mentoring and providing a service to a community can help students to develop this feeling of belongingness.
-So, it stands to reason that this logic can also be applied to teachers.
-Suriano et al. (2018) state that sharing classroom experiences and discussing current events is very helpful for increasing the sense of belonging in teachers.
-While schools have a responsibility to ensure they support their teachers’ mental health and professional development, the fact that teachers can make their own connections and have mentally important conversations via PLNs must surely be positive.
+According to Glass and Westmont (2014), being part of events, mentoring and providing a service to a community can help students to develop a feeling of belonging.
+It stands to reason that this could also apply to teachers.
+Suriano et al. (2018) state that sharing classroom experiences and discussing current events is very helpful for increasing a sense of belonging in teachers.
+While schools have a responsibility to ensure they support their teachers’ mental health and professional development, the fact that teachers can make their own connections and have constructive conversations via PLNs must surely be positive.

-PLNs can be so useful for the professional development of teachers.
+PLNs can be invaluable for teachers’ professional development.
 Not only can they help teachers find relevant content that will align with students’ knowledge of popular culture, but they can also ensure that teachers have the vital conversations they need if they are to feel like they belong to their teaching communities.

 Glass, C. R., & Westmont, C. M. (2014).
 Comparative effects of belongingness on the academic success and cross-cultural interactions of domestic and international students.
 International Journal of Intercultural Relations, 38, 106-119.
 Retrieved from http://sites.bxmc.poly.edu/~chengyangyin/Thesis/wp-content/uploads/2015/03/1-s2.0-S0147176713000564-main.pdf